-CCI recognizes agriculture is an essential economic sector and, accordingly, supports activities and measures that work to ensure the sustainability and profitability of agriculture.
-Such activities and measures include:
+CCI recognizes agriculture is an essential economic sector and accordingly, supports activities and measures that work to ensure the sustainability and profitability of agriculture. -Such activities and measures include:

-- General efforts to promote the agriculture industry in Colorado. - Programs that encourage state-owned and -operated facilities to use Colorado agricultural products where feasible. - Right-to-farm ordinances and the acquisition of conservation easements and conservation leases to maintain agricultural land uses. - Efforts that manage and minimize noxious weeds, undesirable plants, rodents, insects and other negative impacts and undue burdens on agricultural interests.
-Accordingly, CCI endorses Colorado's strategic plan to stop the spread of noxious weeds and works with other endorsing organizations in the public and private sectors to implement this plan. - Current Colorado open range laws and fence laws.
-CCI will oppose any changes that weaken those existing laws. - Management of fuel loads and healthy forests. - Policy that land classified as agriculture and the assessed valuation of agricultural land should be based on production capacity versus market value.
+- CCI supports eGeneral efforts to promote the agriculture industry in Colorado. - CCI supports pPrograms that encourage state-owned and -operated facilities to use Colorado agricultural products where feasible.
+CCI supports efforts to promote the agriculture industry inColorado. - CCI supports rRight-to-farm ordinances and the acquisition of conservation easements and conservation leases to maintain agricultural land uses. - CCI supports eEfforts that manage and minimize noxious weeds, undesirable plants, rodents, insects and other negative impacts and undue burdens on agricultural interests.
+Accordingly, CCI endorses Colorado's strategic plan to stop the spread of noxious weeds and works with other endorsing organizations in the public and private sectors to implement this plan. - CCI supports eCurrent Colorado open range laws and fence laws.
+CCI and will oppose any changes that weaken those existing laws. - CCI supports the mManagement of fuel loads and healthy forests.
+CCI recognizes the unique needs of producers and opposes actions that jeopardize the viability of the agricultural industry and which fail to respect private property rights. - CCI supports the pPolicy that land classified as agriculture and the assessed valuation of agricultural land should be based on production capacity versus market value.